odindino/SXM-Pycontroller/devhistory.md

 Note that Pixels is one of the problem today, since pixel is set according to the order of list in the SXM program, for example, ScanPara('Pixel', 2); → 3th entry in drop down list => 128.
 If you do something like ScanPara('Pixel', 128), it will be the 129th entry in the list, which is not what you want.
 So, I need to change the way to set the pixel in the SXM program if we want to do things like setting pixel to 500.

+2024/11/24 Zi-Liang Yang:
+Trying to figure out the problem of auto_move_scan_area.
+The problem is it cannot operate continueously.
+Finally, I found that since I change the scan_on into is_scanning in the "perform_scan_sequence" function.
+After add "self.scan_on" before "if not self.is_scanning()", the problem is solved.